MohammedAlbalaawi/TDD-Basics/README.md

   ✓ a project has a path method<br/>
   ✓ a project belongs to owner<br/>
   ✓ a project can add a task<br/>

+  - Tests\Unit\TaskTest
+  ✓ a task belongs to a project

   - Tests\Unit\UserTest<br/>
   ✓ a user has projects<br/>